DanCardno/pgdataloader/README.md

-# pgdataloader
+PG Data Loader

-create and load random sample data in to postgres db
+Create database and load random data for testing

+Requirements
+Postgres and admin access to it python / faker